Historical maps are crucial to genealogy research! Learn how to find free online historical maps to use in your

 7. Atlas of Historical County Boundaries – A large project documenting county boundary changes, the Atlas of Historical County Boundaries helps genealogy researchers not to lose track of your ancestors in the records.
-Keep up with the changing county boundaries through the years as you research.
+Bookmark this site and keep up with the changing county boundaries through the years as you research.

 8. City Directories – Maps of a city or town were often included in a city directory.
 Check the back and the front sections for local street maps and even street name changes that may be listed.
 Remember smaller towns may be in a regional or close larger town directory.
 Start your search for city directories on Google Books!

 11.National Library of Australia– For those of you with Australian roots, find large and varied map collection including topographical maps, street maps, Australian state and territory maps and more.

 Old-Maps.co.uk– A comprehensive map collection covering England, Scotland and Wales.
 [As of Oct 2021, Old Maps is no longer available.]

 13. A Vision of Britain Old Map Collection – Maps centered focused on Britain from 1801 to current.

 15. USGS Topo Maps – The historical topographical maps are helpful to the genealogy researcher where the “old” names of local landmarks and features can be found.
-Additionally, learning about the topography of the land where your ancestors lived can potentially lead to clues to your ancestors migration patterns and even types of occupations.
+Additionally, learning about the topography – or contours – of the land where your ancestors lived can potentially lead to clues to your ancestors migration patterns, farming patterns and even types of occupations.

 How to Search For Maps To Use In Genealogy Research